Karelsulcia muelleri: Biology and metabolism

-"Ca. K. muelleri" is found in the bacteriocytes of their insect hosts.
+Ca. K. muelleri is found in the bacteriocytes of their insect hosts.
 The only time when the bacterial cells are not found in the bacteriocyte compartments is when they are transferred vertically from the host to their host's offspring.

-Evidence suggests that "Ca. K. muelleri" utilizes aerobic respiration.
-ATP is synthesized by way of a cytochrome c oxidase catalyzed termination.
-The cytochrome is of the type cbb-3.

-The electron donor for "Ca. K. muelleri" is implied to be some carbon source retrieved from the sap-feeding diet of its host.
-Some examples are glutamate, malate and glucose; all of which are found in xylem sap.

-The symbiont harvests reducing power in the form of NADH.
+Evidence suggests that Ca. K. muelleri utilizes aerobic respiration.
+ATP is synthesized by way of a cytochrome c oxidase catalyzed termination, specifically using a cbb-3 type cytochrome.
+The electron donor for the bacterium is implied to be carbon sources retrieved from the host's sap-feeding diet, such as glutamate, malate, and glucose, all of which are present in xylem sap.
+The symbiont also harvests reducing power in the form of NADH.

-The analysis of "Ca. K. muelleri", strain GWSS's reduced genome suggests that a proportionate amount of the genes preserved over its evolution are dedicated to amino acid biosynthesis.
+The analysis of Ca. K. muelleri, strain GWSS's reduced genome suggests that a proportionate amount of the genes preserved over its evolution are dedicated to amino acid biosynthesis.
 21.3% of its protein-coding genes are dedicated to creating amino acids, while another 33% is dedicated to translation-related processes.
-"Ca. K. muelleri" is usually capable of synthesizing 8 of its essential amino acids: leucine, valine, threonine, isoleucine, lysine, arginine, phenylalanine, and tryptophan.
-Some strains of "Ca. K. muelleri" are incapable of making the amino acid, tryptophan.
+Ca. K. muelleri is usually capable of synthesizing 8 of its essential amino acids: leucine, valine, threonine, isoleucine, lysine, arginine, phenylalanine, and tryptophan.
+Some strains of Ca. K. muelleri are incapable of making the amino acid, tryptophan.
 It receives its other two amino acids – methionine and histidine from either its host or its co-symbiont.
 Sulcia muelleri is responsible for making two complex amino acids for its host: homoserine and 2-ketovaline.
-"Ca. K. muelleri" lacks a full set of Aminoacyl tRNA synthetases; surprisingly, however, it possesses all of the genes necessary to code for all 20 amino acids.
+Ca. K. muelleri lacks a full set of Aminoacyl tRNA synthetases; surprisingly, however, it possesses all of the genes necessary to code for all 20 amino acids.

-Other proteins that "Ca. K. muelleri" makes include a couple of transport proteins; the microbe creates organic cation transport proteins, antibiotic-related transporters and heavy-metal ion transporters.
+Other proteins that Ca. K. muelleri makes include a couple of transport proteins; the microbe creates organic cation transport proteins, antibiotic-related transporters and heavy-metal ion transporters.

-"Ca. K. muelleri" is marked down for containing only two genes dedicated to cofactor or vitamin production; these genes code for the synthesis of menaquinone.
-"Ca. K. muelleri" receives most of its cofactors or vitamins from its cosymbiont.
+Ca. K. muelleri is marked down for containing only two genes dedicated to cofactor or vitamin production; these genes code for the synthesis of menaquinone.
+Ca. K. muelleri receives most of its cofactors or vitamins from its cosymbiont.

-"Ca. K. muelleri" has a minimal set of genes assigned for DNA housekeeping purposes.
+Ca. K. muelleri has a minimal set of genes assigned for DNA housekeeping purposes.
 The only genes it has for DNA repair are the mutL and mutS genes.